splunk/splunk-sdk-javascript/README.md

 ## Development

-The Splunk SDK for JavaScript infrastructure relies on Node.js to build files, run examples, run tests, and generate documentation.
+The Splunk Enterprise SDK for JavaScript infrastructure relies on Node.js to build files, run examples, run tests, and generate documentation.
 For more about requirements, see [Install the Splunk Enterprise SDK for JavaScript](https://dev.splunk.com/enterprise/docs/devtools/javascript/sdk-javascript/gettingstartedsdkjavascript/installsdkjavascript) on the Splunk Developer Portal.